-“No but we’ve been here but a few years.”
+“No, but we’ve been here but a few years.”

 “I know you don’t believe me,” she said smiling.

-“No, no, its not that.
+“No, no, it’s not that.
 It really is interesting.
 I’ve just never heard of such a thing.”

 “That’s why it went in one ear and out the other for me.
 Still I guess it is pretty interesting.
 Maybe you can throw it into your book somehow.”

-Barnaby pondered the idea.
+Levi pondered the idea.
 “Maybe.”

-“Is this going to be fiction or non-fiction?” she asked with a smile.
+“Is this going to be fiction or non-fiction?”

-“It’s going to be fiction.
+“Fiction.
 I haven’t thought much about the characters yet.
 Right now I’m doing research.”
 He seldom started a story without first getting all his facts in place.

-“That sounds very interesting.”
+“That sounds interesting!”

 “I’m afraid I can’t be of much help to you but you are welcome to look around if you want.
 Perhaps as a trade you can give me an autographed copy of your book when you are done.”

-She pointed towards the water, “We have a dock that runs a hundred feet or so down to the beach.
+She pointed towards the water, “We have a dock that runs a hundred feet or so to the beach.
 You can take a look if you wish.
 I don’t much care if you go wandering around the woods either but if you find any treasure I ask that you split it with me.
 My husband and I could sure use the money!”